Excuse me, can you spare an electron?

 “Let me start off by telling you a little something about myself.”

 Spoiler alert – nobody shares a “little something” about oneself.
-Brace yourself for an alphabet soup of certifications, congratulations, academic degrees, charity work, hobbies, interests, and a picture of the family dog.
+Brace yourself for an alphabet soup of certifications, self-congratulations, academic degrees, charity work, hobbies, interests, and a picture of the family dog.
 Thankfully, the dog’s name won’t be on the test.

 Your credentials are free radicals.
 If unbonded with useful information, your professional qualifications float throughout the body of your speech and cause unseen damage to audience rapport.
 The underlying message to your audience is either that you are so great that they should marvel over your lifetime exploits, or that you have such little self-confidence that you need to plead for their approval.
 If it’s the audience’s approval you seek, you win them over with your material and your message, not with your life story in bullet point form.